 General Guidelines for Breaking a Fast

-It’s certainly a good idea to take it slowly when you are ready to reintroduce foods after a fast.
+It is wise to take it slowly when you are ready to reintroduce foods after a fast.
 A good rule of thumb is that the reintroduction phase should last half as long as the fasting phase.
 Moreover, don’t break your fast by combining fats and carbs.
-Mixing fats with carbs gives you a double insulin spike and your body is more sensitive to insulin after a fast.
+Mixing fats with carbs may give you a double insulin spike, and your body is more sensitive to insulin after a fast.

 Digestive Function After Fasting